 Please don’t ever feel bad about buying a book, even if it’s a silly book, even if the book does not benefit your career, even if – gasp – it’s Fifty Shades of Grey!

 Okay, maybe borrow Fifty Shades of Grey from the library if you insist on reading it.
-But my point is: I doubt anyone in the history of the world has ever become homeless because they bought too many books.
-I’m making this claim without the research to back it up so feel free to offer counter examples.
+But my point is: I doubt anyone in the history of the world has ever gone bankrupt for buying too many books.
+I’m making this claim without the research to back it up, so feel free to offer counterexamples.
 I’m actually curious to know.

 In my opinion, reading anything is better than reading nothing.
 Reading can reduce stress, stimulate your mind, expand your vocabulary, improve your writing skills, and I’m saving the best for last: you’re likely to learn a thing or two from every book!
 How wonderful!

-I usually have 2 books going at once: a non-fiction with substance, and a page-turning thriller.
+I usually have two books on the go simultaneously: a nonfiction book with substance and a page-turning thriller.
 The former expands my horizons while the page-turner keeps me entertained during long commutes.

 I can go on and on about books, so let’s move on to my next point before this turns into a book blog.

 My husband and I have a lot to learn about fixing up our house, so we hired professionals to help us, with plans to eventually tackle all the small renovation projects on our own.